alexKleider/phInfo/README.md

 * the Pathagar Book Server, and
 * one or more static sites.

+## Terminology

+In the text that follows it's important that the reader is clear about which computer is being used and for what purpose.

+The `Raspberry Pi` (or any other `Debian` based machine that you may be trying to configure) will be refered to as your `target` machine.
+Your laptop or other (preferably Linux) computer (it could even be another `Raspberry Pi`) will be refered to as your `staging` machine.
+It will be assumed that your `staging` machine will have `Linux` as its operating system.
+There's a good chance that an Apple (running OSX) will work the same (not tested) but if your OS is by `MicroSoft`, you'll have to look for instruction elsewhere.

 ## The Process

-In the text that follows it's important that the reader is clear about which computer is being used and for what purpose.
-The `Raspberry Pi` (or other `Debian` based machine that you may be trying to configure) will be refered to as your `target` machine.
-Your laptop or other (preferably Linux) computer will be refered to as your `staging` machine.
-As mentioned, it will be assumed that your `staging` machine will be running on `Linux`.
-There's a good chance that an Apple will probably work the same but if your OS is by `MicroSoft`, you'll have to look for instructions on the internet.

 The process is divided up into the following steps, the first three of which are specific to the `Raspberry Pi`.
-The fifth assumes a hardware set up similar to that of the `Raspberry Pi` and will likely have to be modified considerably if using an alternate `target` machine as your server:
+The Network Setup step is also very specific to the hardware of the `Raspberry Pi`.
+If using a different target machine you'll have to modify considerably.

     * Raspberry Pi Acquisition
     * SD Card Preparation
-    * Initial RPi Configuration (`raspi-config`)
+    * Configuring (`raspi-config`) and Upgrading the Pi
+    * Preparation of the Staging Machine
+    * Log on to the Target Machine
-    * OS Update and Installation of Utilities
+    * Installation of Utilities
     * Network Setup
     * Bring in Dependencies
     * Server Setup